 A social hub was also established in an empty unit at the center, available free of charge for community groups and charities to gather, celebrate, and work towards their community goals.
 The use of light, color, and geometry transformed the vacant unit into a captivating space, fostering a vibrant atmosphere to unite people.Creative of our local students as they took part in a college initiative, designing and prototyping their very own star lanterns!
 This exciting project aims to foster connections with local businesses and showcase the incredible talent within our community.The stars also crafted a captivating theme for the center that will be utilized throughout the entire season, making it perfect for advertising and social media.

 Liz Marsden, Princes Mead Marketing and Promotions Manager, said:

 "Working with Paper Starlights to create our community hub has meant that we have been able to not only develop existing relationships within our local community and community groups, but also to help engage with new organisations.
 We have been able to work with colleges, charities in particular and open up more personal conversations with our individual customers.

 This partnership has allowed us to create a sustainable model which has not only shared the entrepreneurial risks and costs but more importantly the benefits.
 For us these types of projects are sustainability in its broadest and truest sense."

-The project had a demonstrable impact on the centre’s footfall, with visitor numbers increasing by 19.8% over the equivalent period in 2018.
+The project showed a clear impact on the center's foot traffic, with visitor numbers increasing by 19.8% compared to the same period in 2018.

-As we move ahead, we continue to explore how both our products and projects can be used to increase sustainability – financially of course – and also in the broader ways highlighted by Liz Marsden.
+As we move forward, we are actively exploring how our products and projects can contribute to greater sustainability, both financially and in alignment with the broader goals highlighted by Liz Marsden.